-In making determinations about the health and safety of our community, the University will continue to follow the guidance and directives from these experts and government officials to contain the transmission of COVID-19.
+In making determinations about the health and safety of our community, the University will continue to follow the guidance and directives from medical experts and government officials to contain the transmission of COVID-19.

-Below is an overview of public health and safety protocols for the Sam Fox School, as well as University resources to support physical and mental health.
-A shared commitment to these protocols and policies by all members of our community is critical to our return to campus.
-For more information about University-wide plans, including details about COVID-19 monitoring and containment, visit https://covid19.wustl.edu/danforth-campus-plan-for-spring-2021/ .
+Below is an overview of current public health and safety protocols for the Sam Fox School and the University, as well as University resources to support physical and mental health.
+For more information about recently updated guidelines please visit the Danforth Campus Plan for Fall 2021.

 Practice Personal Hygiene